brianAsimba/MachineLearningblog/_posts/2019-04-18-Introduction-post.md

 fot \\(\theta_0\\) \[ j = 1 : \frac{\partial}{\partial \theta_1} J (\theta_0,\theta_1) =\frac{1}{m}\sum_{i=1}^{m}(h_\theta(x{^i})) - y^i).X^i\\]

-The rderivatives for the functions are got using Chain rule from calculus.

-The graident descent that we will be using in the subsequent exercises are batch gradient decent.
-This means that in each step ofgradient descent all the training examples are computer for both forward propagation and back propagation.
-THerefor, with each iteration, all them, training examples are computed in this equation \\(\frac{1}{2m}\sum_{i=1}^{m}(h_\theta(x{^i})) - y^i)^2\\)
+The derivatives for the functions are got using Chain rule from calculus.
+The gradient descent that we will be using in the subsequent exercises is batch gradient decent.
+This means that in each step of gradient descent, both forward propagation and backpropagation are computer for all training examples.
+Therefore, with each iteration, all the training examples are computed using this equation \\(\frac{1}{2m}\sum_{i=1}^{m}(h_\theta(x{^i})) - y^i)^2\\)

-Worth mentioning that there are other forms of gradient descent that do not run through the entire training set.
-OTher tyoes og gradient descent are stochasatic gradient descent and mini-batch gradient descent, which we will discuss later in greater detail.
+Worth mentioning are other forms of gradient descent that do not run through the entire training set at once.
+Other types of  gradient descent are stochasatic gradient descent and mini-batch gradient descent, which we will discuss later in greater detail.

-Some of the references that will assist with people who are new to Machine Learning are the following:
+Some of the references that will assist anyone who is new to Machine Learning get to speed are the following:
 Coursera course by Andrew Ng'- https://www.coursera.org/learn/machine-learning Tyler Rennelle blog- http://ocdevel.com/mlg

-Stay tuned for the next posts for examples of linear algebra results and explanations using Octave/Matlab software.
+Stay tuned for the next posts for where we will go through an example of Linear Regression coding and explanations using Octave/Matlab software.

 References:
 Hands on Machine Learning with Scikit-Learn & TensorFlow by Aurelion Geron.